rubenvanstaden/spira/docs/_build/html/_static/_3_advanced.rst

             p1 = self.elements['R5'].ports.unlock
             return ports

-Simply put, The code for the via PCell defined above is responsible for describing how the top and bottom metal layers must be constructed in relation to the contact layer without violating any design rules.
+Thus, the code for the via PCell defined above is responsible for describing how the top and bottom metal layers must be constructed in relation to the contact layer without violating any design rules.
 The PCell defines the specific design rules applicable to the creation of this via device.